 I decided to search the Internet to see if there’s anything credible out there that describes my experience, and I found this:

 “Anhedonia is a diverse array of deficits in hedonic function, including reduced motivation or ability to experience pleasure.

 While earlier definitions of anhedonia emphasized the inability to experience pleasure, anhedonia is used by researchers to refer to reduced motivation, reduced anticipatory pleasure (wanting), reduced consummatory pleasure (liking), and deficits in reinforcement learning.

-Though I’m wary of self-diagnosis, this is kind of a spot on description of what I've been feeling for at least 2 years.
+Though I’m wary of self-diagnosis, this is a spot on description of what I've been feeling for at least 2 years.

-I’m ambivalent about whether I have some form of depression, but I undeniably experience some of the symptoms.
+I’m ambivalent about whether I actually have depression, but I undeniably experience some of its symptoms.